eikarna/GrowDocs/HTTPs Server/README.md

-# HTTP server
+# HTTPS server

-You will need to have setup mostly any HTTP server on port 80, which accepts POST request.
+You will need to have setup mostly any HTTPS server on port 443, which accepts POST request.

 This server will be really simple as it needs to respond with single page.
-The request URL is `http://growtopia1.com/growtopia/server_data.php` or when alternative URL is requested, then `http://growtopia2.com/growtopia/server_data.php`.
+The request URL is `https://growtopia1.com/growtopia/server_data.php` or when alternative URL is requested, then `https://growtopia2.com/growtopia/server_data.php`.

 You might of course notice that you don't own domain `growtopia1.com` nor `growtopia2.com`, so you will have to use clever trick.
 There are few possibilities, but most common is modifying system file called `/etc/hosts/` to route all requests from those domains to our own IP address.
-But you also have variety of others, like using your own DNS server or modyfying growtopia executable.
+But you also have variety of others, like using your own DNS server or modifying growtopia executable.

 But now let's look what should be the content of this file: